bechtle/mushroomobser-dataset/README.md

  'user': 1}
 ```

-An overview of the taxonomy of the mushroom dataset can be found [here](https://www.google.com).
+The file mushroom_taxonomy.pdf shows an overview of the taxonomy of the mushroom dataset.

 ## scrape newest year for test
-To scrape the images from most recent year from [http://mushroomobserver.org](http://mushroomobserver.org) you can run download_images_of_year.py
+To scrape the images from most recent year from [http://mushroomobserver.org](http://mushroomobserver.org) you can run scrape_images_of_year.py
 ```bash
 python download_images_of_year.py year destination_folder
 ```
-you may stop the script as soon as it starts scraping exclusively observations that are older then the desired year.
+you may stop the script with ctrl+C as soon as it starts scraping exclusively observations that are older then the desired year.
+The script creates a json file with the image information.

 ## create species dataset